3 Doors Down Former Bassist Is Behind Bars, And Now His Wife Has Been Arrested

-Robin Nicole Harrell, the wife of former 3 Doors Down bassist Todd Harrell has been arrested in Mississippi for trying to mail drugs to her husband who is currently behind bars.
+Robin Nicole Harrell, the wife of former 3 Doors Down bassist Todd Harrell, has been arrested in Mississippi for trying to mail drugs to her husband who is currently behind bars.

 Robin Harrell sent Suboxone (narcotic) strips to her husband, but they were seized before they reached him.

-Todd Harrell started his descent in 2013 when he was first convicted of causing a fatal crash under the influence of drugs says the Tennessean.
-On April 19, 2013, Todd Harrell’s pill addiction caught up with him when he was sentenced to two years behind bars in the death of Paul Shoulders Jr. who was driving a pickup truck when he was clipped by Harrell who was high and driving 101 mph on Interstate 40 near Nashville.
+Todd Harrell started his descent in 2013 when he was first convicted of causing a fatal crash under the influence of drugs, says the Tennessean.
+On April 19, 2013, Todd Harrell’s pill addiction caught up with him when he was sentenced to two years behind bars in the death of Paul Shoulders, Jr., who was driving a pickup truck when he was clipped by Harrell, who was high and driving at 101 mph on Interstate 40 near Nashville.
 Harrell was found to have alprazolam and oxycodone in his system at the time of the accident.

 Ex-3 Doors Down bassist's wife mailed him drugs in jail: report https://t.co/p2PkVwo9sB